 Dec.
-19, 2006 -- Cholesterol-lowering statin drugs may lower men's chances of developing advanced prostate cancer, a new study shows.
+19, 2006 -- Cholesterol-lowering statin drugs may lower men's chances of developing advanced, a new study shows.

 They included Elizabeth Platz, ScD, of Johns Hopkins University Bloomberg School of Public Health.